RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 The total of all file sizes may therefore exceed the total shared memory on the system.
 {{% /notice %}}

-The free shared memory may be less than than the total shared memory minus the sum of all REDHAWK heaps and other shared memory files, because it takes into account files that were removed but are still mapped by active processes.
+Because the free shared memory takes into account files that were removed but are still mapped by active processes, it may be less than than the total shared memory minus the sum of all REDHAWK heaps and other shared memory files.
 This memory will be reclaimed when the processes exit.

 ## Cleaning Shared Memory With `redhawk-shmclean`